After 16 years and 3 convictions, an international tribunal closes down in Cambodia

 Four other suspects, middle-ranking Khmer Rouge leaders, escaped prosecution because of a split among the tribunal's jurists.

-In an innovative hybrid arrangement, Cambodian and international jurists were paired at every stage, and a majority had to assent for a case to go forward.
-Under the French-style judicial procedures the court used, the international investigators recommended the four go to trial, but the local partners would not agree after Cambodian Prime Minister Hun Sen declared there would be no more prosecutions, claiming they could cause unrest.
+In a hybrid arrangement, Cambodian and international jurists were paired at every stage, and a majority had to assent for a case to go forward.
+Under the French-style procedures the court used, the international investigators recommended the four go to trial, but the Cambodian partners would not agree after Cambodian Prime Minister Hun Sen declared there would be no more prosecutions, claiming they could cause unrest.

-Hun Sen himself was a middle-ranking commander with the Khmer Rouge before defecting while the group was still in power, and several senior members of his ruling Cambodian People's Party share similar backgrounds.
+Hun Sen himself was a middle-ranking commander with the Khmer Rouge before defecting, and several senior members of his ruling Cambodian People's Party share similar backgrounds.
 He helped cement his political control by making alliances with other former Khmer Rouge commanders.

 With its active work done, the tribunal, formally called the Extraordinary Chambers in the Courts of Cambodia, now enters a three-year "residual" period, focusing on getting its archives in order and disseminating information about its work for educational purposes.